-Over the last few years, I’ve managed to create a few courses.
-One not so good and the other a lot better but nothing to write home about.
+Over the last few years, I’ve created a few courses.
+One was not so good, and the other a lot better, but nothing to write about.
 You can check it out here if you want.

-Over that time I’ve made a lot of mistakes and learned a lot and by no means done creating courses.
-So why course creators fail you might ask?
+Over that time, I’ve made many mistakes and learned a lot, and by no means done creating courses.
+So why do course creators fail, you might ask?

-Most course creators fail because they create a course that’s too basic, charge the wrong prices, and most of all don’t have a clear and specific outcome for the course.
+Most course creators fail because they create a course that’s too basic, charge the wrong prices, and don’t have a clear and specific outcome for the course.

-In this article I’m going to share 8 reasons why most poeople fail at creating online courses and if you don’t want to end up like all the statistics then keep reading.
+In this article, I will share eight reasons why most people fail at creating online courses, and if you don’t want to end up like all the statistics, then keep reading.

 1. Creating a Basics Course

 The main problem with a basic entry-level course is that people can find everything on that course for free.
-Most blog posts and youtube videos tend to show off the basics on any given topic for free.
+Most blog posts and YouTube videos show off the basics on any topic for free.

-No need to spend any money, and although spending a few hours with a course can be interesting, most people would rather watch a 5 min video or read a blog post.
+No need to spend any money, and although spending a few hours with a course can be interesting, most people would rather watch a 5-minute video or read a blog post.

-Your course needs to sell the secret sauce, the different strokes, and the insider information that isn’t easily accessible.
+Your course must sell the secret sauce, the different strokes, and the insider information that isn’t easily accessible.

 That’s the value that people will pay money for, so figure out the things people don’t know about your course and then use that.